flatiron-labs/learn-generate/notes.md

 3. You can specify the name of the lab so it creates the top level by that name.

 4. will make the lab-template in the PWD of where the gem call is made

+5. making a readme: parse the name of the lab and have it on the top